Paul Carige: Playing career

 Carige is probably best remembered for his poor performance in Parramatta's 32–20 extra-time loss to arch-rivals the Bulldogs in the 1998 preliminary final at the Sydney Football Stadium.
 With just 11 minutes remaining, Parramatta had a commanding 18–2 lead, and looked like inevitable victors, but three quick tries to Craig Polla-Mounter, Rod Silva and Willie Talau saw the Bulldogs side draw level at 18-all.
-With only seconds remaining in regular time, Carige inexplicably kicked the ball on the first tackle from deep within his own half straight to Bulldogs' five-eighth Craig Polla-Mounter.
-Polla-Mounter immediately made an attempt at kicking a field goal and almost stole the match in regular time, with the ball only narrowly missing by passing under the crossbar.
-In extra-time, Carige then caught a ball from a kick return, once again deep in his own territory, only to inadvertently run over the sideline, further hampering his side’s chances.
+As the full-time siren sounded and the Bulldogs’ Corey Hughes missed a long-range field goal attempt that rolled into Parramatta's in-goal area, Carige stepped onto his own dead-ball line and attempted to ground the ball, believing this would allow a 20-metre tap restart for his team.
+However, because the ball was deemed to have stopped rolling as he grounded it, Parramatta were forced to make a goal-line dropout instead, returning possession to Canterbury and gifting them one more chance to win the game.
+Carige then retrieved another missed field-goal attempt from Robert Relf as the full-time siren sounded and inexplicably kicked the ball away from his own 10-metre line straight to Bulldogs' fullback Rod Silva, who handed it off to five-eighth Craig Polla-Mounter.
+Polla-Mounter immediately made an attempt at kicking a field goal from just inside the half-way line and almost stole the match in regular time, with the ball only narrowly missing by passing under the crossbar.
+In extra-time, Carige then twice caught the ball from a poor Bulldogs kick, on both occasions deep in his own territory, only to inadvertently take it into touch, further hampering his side's chances.
+In commentary for Channel Nine, caller and Parramatta Eels legend Peter Sterling described Carige as having “made some of the dumbest plays I have ever seen in a game of rugby league.”
 The Bulldogs went on to win the match 32–20, and would subsequently qualify for the 1998 NRL Grand Final against the Brisbane Broncos the following week.
 Despite being contracted with the Parramatta club until the end of the 1999 season, Carige's stint with the club ended after this match.
 In his two seasons with the Eels, he had played 45 games and scored 13 tries, but after the preliminary final loss, Carige was forced to flee Sydney for Coffs Harbour after receiving abuse from people wherever he went and further bullying from disgruntled fans over the internet.